GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. In the [`templates/notifications.html`](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/use-cloud-pubsub-cloud-storage-app-engine/shared-photo-album-app/templates/notifications.html)
     file, you can see a loop that displays the list you rendered to the template in `main.py` and prints the formatted date/time of each notification and the notification message.
-Copy that loop to your own `notifications.html` file.
+Copy that loop into the `body` of your own `notifications.html` file.

 ### Checkpoint